I love books and I love Christmas. So this Paper Christmas Tree from an old book is a kind of a “duh”-project for me, right?

 You can use one book for many projects!

 Just pay attention that the book pages will be somewhat sturdy and maybe a bit yellowish.
 You’ll get an extra point for finding a book with an old font.

 - Vintage book

-- shashlik sticks (you can buy them as a Plus Product on Amazon with your next order)
+- shashlik sticks (you can buy them on Amazon – I use them for many crafts)

 - wood slice (even those you can get online, amazing, right?)

-- Exacto Knife (this is the one I use and love)
+- Exacto Knife (this is similar to the one I use and love)

-- drilling machine (it doesn’t need to be a big daddy machine you’re afraid to use, this one will do the trick just fine.
-I got mine for Valentine’s Day 💕 )
+- drilling machine (it doesn’t need to be a big daddy machine if you’re afraid to it, this one will do the trick just fine.
+I got mine for Valentine’s Day ? )

 How to make Paper Christmas Trees from vintage book pages

 It’s a simple and very versatile project, really.
 You can use any kind of paper (old book pages, scrapbooking paper or thicker wrapping paper.
 You can vary the size of your trees and create a little paper tree forest.